 - Cover your parents in group health policy if your employer offers you this option

-- If your parents already have a policy, review their coverage and enhance their sum insurance on need basis
+- If your parents already have a policy, review their coverage and enhance their sum insurance on a need basis

 Let me spend some time on each of these options.

-Corporate India has evolved, and a lot of employers offer health insurance cover to their employees from the date of their joining the company.
-This is an additional employee benefit offered by company which may or may not be chargeable to the employee.
+Corporate India has evolved, and a lot of employers offer health insurance coverage to their employees from the date of their joining the company.
+This is an additional employee benefit offered by the company which may or may not be chargeable to the employee.
 Some of these companies also extend this cover to parents of the employees.
 If this benefit is available, the employee must enroll their parents by sharing their details with their HR.
 While some companies offer to cover parents of employees at no extra cost, many others make it optional and charge the premium to employees.
 Due to lack of awareness, many employees either miss enrolling their parents in such schemes, or they try to save money by willingly not enrolling their parents.

 The biggest advantage group health insurance (GHI) offers is that all pre-existing illnesses your parents may be suffering from before the start of the policy are also covered by GHI, therefore it makes sense to by default cover your parents in such a scheme.
 Some employees reckon that their parents also have a personal insurance policy, so why bother covering them in GHI.
-But what they miss to notice is that their GHI may be offering better plan than the one their parents currently have, or that GHI will complement their personal plan, so if the sum insured in personal policy were to get exhausted, GHI would come handy to cover additional burden of higher hospital bill.
+But what they miss to notice is that their GHI may be offering a better plan than the one their parents currently have, or that GHI will complement their personal plan, so if the sum insured in personal policy were to get exhausted, GHI would come handy to cover the additional burden of a higher hospital bill.

 Now even if you have added your parents in your employer’s GHI, it makes sense to buy a dedicated health plan for parents.
 I say this out of very simple reason that you may change your company, or your company may one day decide to reduce the parental insurance cover or completely discontinue that benefit.
 What will you do that day?
 You will wish that you should have bought a plan when you had the chance.
 Medical costs are so high today, every opportunity you get to either reduce them or mitigate them using insurance should be exercised.

 Insurance companies allow children to buy insurance for their parents.
-You can be the proposer in the policy and directly buy cover for parents.
+You can be the proposer in the policy and directly buy a cover for parents.
 Once the person’s age crossed 45, many insurance plans require a health checkup before issuing the policy.
-If your parents don’t live with you and it may be unviable for you to get their health checkup done for buying policy, there are insurance plans in the market where health checkup for buying insurance is not required.
+If your parents don’t live with you and it may be unviable for you to get their health checkup done for buying a policy, there are insurance plans in the market where health checkup for buying insurance is not required.
 All that you need to do is honestly declare your parents’ health history completely in the proposal form.
 If there is nothing significant in their health history, you could buy insurance cover without needing your parents to be around.
-Best part is you can upgrade this cover as and when you feel the need or as your parents’ age progresses.
+The best part is you can upgrade this cover as and when you feel the need or as your parents’ age progresses.

 In cases where your parents already have a health policy, it is important to check the coverage and revisit the need to align the sum insured with their medical requirements.
 For examples, if your parents have a known medical condition for past 4 years or more and their insurance cover is 4 lakhs or lesser, you must advise them to upgrade their cover to 7 lakhs or more.
-What it would do is given them a better eligibility for room category in the hospital as well as a bigger cover to claim as their health risks increase in future.
-As a rule of thumb, if you stay in a tier 1 or tier 2 city in India and your parents are in the 60-65 years age band, you must get them a 10 lakh or more cover.
+What it would do is give them better eligibility for room category in the hospital as well as a bigger cover to claim as their health risks increase in the future.
+As a rule of thumb, if you stay in tier 1 or tier 2 city in India and your parents are in the 60-65 years age band, you must get them a 10 lakh or more cover.